-The colors by Nick Filardi (colorist) were absolutely spot on in this issue.
-They amped up Jeremy Haun’s (artist) work, and just made certain panels pop like it was a purposefully planned jab.
+The colors by Nick Filardi were absolutely spot on in this issue.
+They amped up Jeremy Haun’s art, and just made certain panels pop like it was a purposefully planned jab.
 The way that those panels play off of the others that aren’t as in your face give you a great one-two combo hit that really make the overall title a powerhouse.

-Another moment in this issue that really hit the gas hard, and popped a wheelie was the introduction to REDJAW and BUNNY, [which I’m sure I got her name wrong, which makes my soul hurt because I should know it.]
-I can recall Jeremy teasing these two in WIPs, and now seeing them come to life in this issue really met the mark I had in my mind to how they’d be.
+Another moment in this issue that really hit the gas hard, and popped a wheelie was the introduction to REDJAW and BUNNY, (which I’m sure I got her name wrong, which makes my soul hurt because I should know it).
+I can recall Haun teasing these two in WIPs, and now seeing them come to life in this issue really met the mark I had in my mind to how they’d be.
 The scene really gave off how brutal the world is at this point.
-It gives off a more realistic vibe to what the world would be after an apocalyptic scenario, and how there’d be a power struggle for years [and years] if everything was knocked back from the technologically advanced era we live in.
+It thrust you into a more realistic vibe to what the world would be after an apocalyptic scenario, and how there’d be a power struggle for years (and years) if everything was knocked back from the technologically advanced era we live in.

-Something Seth M. Peck (writer) is really excelling at is that he’s introducing a lot of different characters, but yet doing so in a way that’s not overcrowding the title.
-You can’t moments to breathe and take in each character, this comes back to how I said issue one and two played like an over sized issue, but separate worked better to tell the story.
+Something Seth M. Peck and Haun are really excelling at is that they’re introducing a lot of different characters, but yet doing so in a way that’s not overcrowding the title.
+You get moments to breathe and take in each character, this comes back to how I said issue-one and two played like an over sized issue, but separately worked better to tell the story.

 Seeing this kid at the very beginning of the issue all by himself– which in its own right is a cardinal sin of anything horror-esque, and I think that basically translates to a post apocalyptic scenario, but as usual, I’ve digressed a bit.
-Seeing him alone, reading a comic [DOC KRAKEN] and being “hunted” by perhaps cloaked individuals kind of summed up his fate.
-So when he took a spear to the chest– no, not an arrow to the knee, I wasn’t too surprised.
+Seeing him alone, reading a comic — DOC KRAKEN — and being “hunted” by perhaps cloaked individuals kind of summed up his fate.
+So when he took a literal spear to the chest– no, not an arrow to the knee, I wasn’t too surprised.

-Of course, I don’t think this is a negative of the issue, because I don’t think Seth and Jeremy set that up to be some massive “oh shit” moment.
+Of course, I don’t think this is a negative of the issue, because I don’t think Peck and Haun set it up to be some massive “oh shit” moment.
 I do think that this is setting up the next issue for Will and the gang.

 One thing for sure… I kind of want to read that DOC KRAKEN issue the “dead” kid was reading.